 First and foremost, saunas and steambaths should be viewed as leisure products.
 They provide a relaxing and enjoyable environment to help you kick back and unwind.
 A place to find peace of mind, relaxation, and contentment.
 In other words, a way to deal with daily stress with a smile on your face.
 As a bonus, saunas are reputed to offer a number of health benefits.

-Heat relieves pain by expanding blood vessels and increasing circulation.
-Better circulation allows more oxygen to reach injured areas of the body and helps reduce pain and speed up the healing process.
+Warmth helps to alleviate pain as blood vessels increase in size and circulation.
+Increased circulation lets larger amounts of oxygen make it to the injured parts of your body.
+This helps reduce pain and speed up the healing process.

 We all sweat.
 Sweat is mostly water.
 Sweating is a way to cool the body.
 But in the heat of a sauna, the core body temperature begins to rise.
-Many doctors claim this "Deep Sweating" in a sauna can help reduce levels of lead, copper, zinc, nickel, mercury and other environmental chemicals.
+Many doctors claim that extensive sweating during sauna use can decrease amounts of zinc, mercury, lead, nickel, and copper.